-1. I.S.S.
-A student may be assigned to in-school suspension

-2. Alternative School It is an alternative educational placement serving students in the secondary level who have persistently or seriously violated the Zero Tolerance

-Plan.
-Students receive instruction in English,

-Mathematics, Science, Social Studies, and Reading.
+1. I.S.S. nt may be assigned to in-school suspension number of days specified by an strator.
+2. Alternative student persiste Plan.
+S alternative educational placement serving s in the secondary level who have ntly or seriously violated the Zero Tolerance tudents receive instruction in English, natics, Science, Social Studies, and Reading.